 There are two main types of insulation that the sleeping bag may use; Synthetic and Down.

-Down insulation (the small fluffy feathers from birds) is lighter, packs down smaller, more expensive but loses a lot of its warmth if it gets wet and takes ages to dry.
+Down insulation (the small fluffy feathers from birds) is lighter, packs down smaller, more expensive but if it gets wet it won't keep you as warm.

 The decision on which filling is right for you will, therefore, be decided by things like:-